arei/talks/ScaleYou/outline.md

 	And everything I have talked about tonight
 	Has served me exceptionally well in my career.
 	Hopefully it will serve you as well.

+	To be clear
+	I'm not saying
+	Growing in any one of these channels
+	Alone is going to get your promoted

+	But it will make you a more valuable employee.
+	It will make you a more valuable job candidate.
+	It will make you a more successful engineer.

 	I'm not saying it wont be easy.
 	I'm not saying it wont have problems.